MIDI: Composition

 MIDI events can be sequenced with computer software, or in specialized hardware music workstations.
 Many digital audio workstations (DAWs) are specifically designed to work with MIDI as an integral component.
 MIDI piano rolls have been developed in many DAWs so that the recorded MIDI messages can be easily modified.
 These tools allow composers to audition and edit their work much more quickly and efficiently than did older solutions, such as multitrack recording.
 Compositions can be programmed for MIDI that are impossible for human performers to play.

 Because a MIDI performance is a sequence of commands that create sound, MIDI recordings can be manipulated in ways that audio recordings cannot.
 It is possible to change the key, instrumentation or tempo of a MIDI arrangement, and to reorder its individual sections, or even edit individual notes.
 The ability to compose ideas and quickly hear them played back enables composers to experiment.

 Algorithmic composition programs provide computer-generated performances that can be used as song ideas or accompaniment.

-Some composers may take advantage of standard, portable set of commands and parameters in MIDI 1.0 and General MIDI (GM) to share musical data files among various electronic instruments.
+Some composers may take advantage of the standard, portable set of commands and parameters in MIDI 1.0 and General MIDI (GM) to share musical data files among various electronic instruments.
 The data composed via the sequenced MIDI recordings can be saved as a standard MIDI file (SMF), digitally distributed, and reproduced by any computer or electronic instrument that also adheres to the same MIDI, GM, and SMF standards.
 MIDI data files are much smaller than corresponding recorded audio files.